krush62/KPix/README.md

 [//]: # (### iOS/iPadOS)

 ## Web Version
 A html/javascript version can be found at [kpix.cloud](https://kpix.cloud).
 The web version has some limitations:
-- General performance is lower compared to the native versions
+- General performance might be lower compared to the native versions
+- Not always the latest version
 - No project manager (simple load and save via up/download)
 - No palette import
 - Limited stylus and keyboard shortcut support